 Impacts on Other Retirement Benefits

 Although your reverse mortgage “income” stream isn’t taxable, it may affect Medicaid or Supplemental Security Income benefits, because those are needs-based programs.
-(Proceeds do not affect Social Security or Medicare, non-means-tested programs.)
+(Proceeds do not affect Social Security or Medicare, which are non-means-tested programs.)

 Costs of Reverse Mortgages